Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-15-childhood-obesity-risk-factors.md

 ---
 layout: post
-title: Childhood obesity risk factors
+title: childhood obesity risk factors
 subtitle: What matters most in the fight against American child obesity?
 ---

-{% include image.html url="/images/posts/youth-obesity/AppleScale.jpg" description=" " %}
+{% include image.html url="/_images/posts/youth-obesity/AppleScale.jpg" description=" " %}

 Obesity is a condition defined by the [World Health Organization](https://www.who.int/topics/obesity/en/) as a *"major risk factor for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer"* and a leading preventable cause of death in the United States and worldwide.
 It is also a condition that is seen increasingly in children.